Beef Tallow Skincare 2026: Science-Backed Benefits vs. Viral Trend — Does It Actually Work?

 People with Sensitive or Atopic Skin

-Counterintuitively, people with atopic dermatitis (eczema) may actually be at higher risk for reactions to bovine products specifically.
+Counterintuitively, people with atopic dermatitis may actually be at higher risk for reactions to bovine products.
 Bovine proteins can act as allergens for some people, and in already-compromised skin, this can trigger sensitizing reactions.
 If you have atopic skin, this is worth discussing with a dermatologist before experimenting.

 Anyone Hoping Tallow Will Replace Retinol